 Caseworkers and volunteers work with clients on individualized self-sufficiency plans to facilitate re-entry into the work force through skill building training workshops and classes, providing job readiness training and job development.

 Located in EHSD offices in East, West, and Central Counties; the Richmond Police Department; Pittsburg Health Clinic; Rainbow Community Center; and the Monument Corridor, Liaisons provide on-site services to domestic violence victims and their children as they work with legal, health, and human services agencies.

 In one year, 530 clients received referrals and services from our Domestic Violence Liaisons stationed at social service agencies throughout the County.

 Assists clients with navigating the legal system, including help filing applications for Temporary Restraining Orders (in conjunction with Bay Area Legal Aid), court accompaniment services, and follow-up with the police and the District Attorney regarding the filing of charges and the progress of a case through the court.

 With services in English or Spanish, counseling allows adult victims of violence to address their past experience and/or continuing violence, and learn to mitigate the effects and occurrence of violence in the future.

-Court-mandated 52-week classes with individual assessment and evaluation, which aims to teach perpetrators to recognize their feelings and refocus their need for power and control in a constructive, nonviolent manner.
+Court-mandated 52-week classes (English and Spanish) with individual assessment and evaluation, which aims to teach those who have used harm to recognize their feelings and refocus their need for power and control in a constructive, nonviolent manner.

 Child Assessment and Treatment Services